-PSY 140/ 140A General Psychology

-An introductory course in psychology involving the study of human behavior, psychological issues, and experimental concepts with implications for the general conduct of life.
+PSY 201/ 201A General Psychology 3 credits Fall/ PGS An introductory course in psychology involving the study of human behavior, psychological issues, and experimental concepts with implications for the general conduct of life.
 Specific areas of focus will include the following: critical thinking, learning, memory, cognition, language, intelligence, personality, motivation, emotions, social psychology, stress and health.